hugoalvares/e_trading/lambdas/position/README.md

-# user-lambda
+# position-lambda

-This lambda is responsible for handling requests related to the user entity.
+This lambda is responsible for handling requests related to the user position.

 ## installing dependencies